Lea Ypi

-Lea Ypi (born 8 September 1979) is an Albanian academic and author.
-She is a professor of political theory at the London School of Economics.
+Lea Leman Ypi (born 8 September 1979) is an Albanian academic and author.
+She is the Ralph Miliband Professor of Politics and Philosophy at the London School of Economics.

 Background and early life

 Ypi was born in Tirana, Albania, the eldest child of Xhaferr Ypi and Vjollca Veli, who were relatively regular citizens under communist rule, but who later became involved in Albanian democratic politics in Ypi's late childhood prior to the 1997 Albanian civil unrest.
 She grew up in both communist and post-communist Albania, the experience of this transition being the main topic of her book Free: Coming of Age at the End of History (2021).
 Her historically Muslim family was compelled to be atheist under communist rule (Ypi says she is now agnostic).
 One of her paternal great-grandfathers, Xhafer Ypi, was briefly Prime Minister of Albania in the 1920s, and also very briefly headed the Albanian government at the beginning of the Italian occupation.
 His son, Ypi's grandfather, was imprisoned by Albania's communist government for 15 years.